Room to cut interest rates if needed - ECB's Makuch

 LONDON European shares climbed to a new 14-month high on Wednesday, supported by well-received earnings updates from companies such as Lloyds, Telefonica Deutschland and Scor.

-BRATISLAVA The European Central Bank has room to cut base interest rates below their current record low of 0.75 percent if the economic situation in the crisis-hit euro zone warrants it, Governing Council member Jozef Makuch said on Tuesday.
+BRATISLAVA The European Central Bank has room to cut base interest rates below the current 0.75 percent if the economic situation warrants it, policymaker Jozef Makuch said on Tuesday.

-The ECB kept its main refinancing rate at 0.75 percent at its September policy meeting, but said the bloc's economy would probably contract more this year than it previously expected.

-Makuch's comments echoed those of fellow Council member Luc Coene who signalled earlier this month that any rate moves would depend on how circumstances and the economy develop.

-He said the ECB had no objections to charging banks for depositing cash overnight but that there was no reason to speculate about such a move at present.
+He also added that the ECB had no objections to charging banks for depositing cash overnight but that there was no reason to speculate about such a move at present.

-"This does not mean there will be a negative interest rate, there is also a possibility to narrow the corridor," Makuch said, referring to the interest rate differential between the ECB's deposit and marginal lending facilities for banks, currently 0.00 percent and 1.50 percent respectively.

 LONDON European shares climbed to a new 14-month high on Wednesday, supported by well-received earnings updates from companies such as Lloyds, Telefonica Deutschland and Scor.